 Applicable licensing, certification and/or accreditation are up to date.

-EXHIBIT H: REPORTS
+EXHIBIT F: REPORTS

 The NMRE is required to submit reports to MDHHS per contractual requirements.
 The reports listed below are just the reports not able to be obtained elsewhere or in any other manner.

-The report templates follow.
+Report templates are each found on the NMRE Knowledge Base at the following URL: https://support.nmre.org/helpdesk/KB/View/32967430-sud-provider-reports-for-fy21.

 Required Reports: